SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.

-.. admonition:: Remark
+    :Remark:

         there is an alternative proposal for
         implementing the shutdown function, see `SECoP Issue 22: Enable Module instead of Shutdown Command`_

-.. admonition:: Remark
+:Remark:

     The mechanics for buffering values and the semantics for the above commands except ``stop`` and ``reset`` are not yet finalized. see also discussion in `SECoP Issue 28: Clarify buffering mechanism`_